 We’re changing the way we deliver some of our services to protect our patients and staff.

-To help prevent the spread of infection, visitors are not currently allowed – apart from very specific situations.
+To help prevent the spread of infection, visitors are currently limited.
 Your local CAMHS team will be able advise you on this.
 Please contact them on the usual numbers:

 - Barnet CAMHS 020 8702 4500